 Take the scenic drive to Red Lodge, arriving midday.

-(From Red Lodge drive south and turn right on West Fork Road.
-Stay straight at 2.8 miles.
+- Getting There: From Red Lodge drive south and turn right on West Fork Road.
+Stay straight at 2.8 miles (the right road goes to Red Lodge Ski Area).
 Drive another 1.6 miles to Silver Run Road and turn left.
-Drive across the bridge and park.)
+Drive across the bridge and park.

 Download a self-guided historic walking tour map and discover Red Lodge’s heritage while you walk.